 You have plenty of flooring options for your finished basement.
-But the right type of flooring will depend on your subfloor, the intended use of the room, and your personal preference.
-Our guide will help you narrow down your options so you can choose the best basement flooring for your home and lifestyle.
+But it's important that you think everything through before investing your hard-earned money.
+Our guide will help you narrow down your options so you can choose the best basement flooring for your home.

-How you intend to use the space will also determine how you design for comfort.
+A room's function will also determine how you design for comfort.
 For example, you may want non-skid rubber tiles if you plan to use your finished basement as a weight lifting gym.
-But carpet flooring may be more appropriate if you plan on transforming your basement into a family media room.
+But carpet flooring may be more appropriate if you want a family media room or spare bedroom.

 Think About Your Subfloor

 Is your subfloor smooth or bumpy?
-How you answer this question will determine what types of flooring are best for your basement.
-For example, engineered vinyl plank flooring can’t be installed on a bumpy subfloor but carpet is more forgiving.
+The answer will determine what types of flooring are best for your basement.
+For example, we can't install vinyl plank flooring on a bumpy subfloor.
+But carpet flooring is more forgiving.

 Divide Your Basement into Zones

-Depending on the size of your basement, you may want to divide the space into separate zones.
+Depending on the size of your space, you may want to divide your basement into zones.
 For example, it’s not uncommon to dedicate one zone of the basement for the laundry room.
 Another zone could be for the home theater.
 The possibilities are endless!

-One of the best ways to separate different zones visually is to install basement remodeling contractors how your basement could be zoned to fit your needs and lifestyle..
-Ask our
+One of the best ways to create different zones is to install different how to zone your basement to fit your needs and lifestyle..
+Ask our crew